#1 in Sleep Product Research

 what is often, but not always, the case; a particular brand,

 model or individual mattress may go against these findings somewhat.

-* Futon mattresses usually have a different off gassing odor than that of the other mattress types.
-It tends to be reported as being musty than chemical-like.
+Futon mattresses usually have a different off gassing odor than that of the other mattress types.
+It tends to be reported as being musty rather than chemical-like.

 IN THE NEWS: Sleep Like The Dead's research findings have appeared in such news publications as Barron's • Toronto Star • St. Louis Post-Dispatch • Edmonton Journal • Woman's World • The Consumerist • The Gazette • Ottawa Citizen

 © 2007-2013 SLTD, Inc. • Copyright Violation Notice